MrFaBemol/otools-rpc/README.md

 [//]: # (### Environnement Class)

-The `Environnement` class represents the environment for interacting with the Odoo ERP system.
+The `Environment` class represents the environment for interacting with the Odoo ERP system.
 It provides the following features:

 - Authentication: Authenticate with the Odoo system using username and password.
 - Access Models: Access different models (tables) in the Odoo system.